microsoft/powerapps-tools/Apps/release-planner/overview.md

         details only about features which have “Include in Release Plan” field set to “Yes”.

-Once the .doc file has been generated and saved to a SharePoint folder you will receive an email with a link to the file.
+Once the .doc file has been generated and saved to a SharePoint folder, you will receive an email with a link to the file.

-### Get filter criteria to fetch specific Release Plan records
+### Get filter criteria to fetch specific Release Plan records.

-This flow is called by “Generate Release Plans Word document” flow to retrieve criteria, with which Release Plans will be filtered.
+This flow is called by the “Generate Release Plans Word document” flow to retrieve criteria, with which Release Plans will be filtered.

-“Get filter criteria to fetch specific Release Plan records” flow allows to apply custom filter criteria when needed.
+“Get filter criteria to fetch specific Release Plan records” flow allows you to apply custom filter criteria when needed.

 ### Set App Overview name when released app updated

-Updates Application Overview name if Application name gets changed.
+Updates Application Overview name if the application name gets changed.
 Sets the overview name in the format "Overview of \<app name\>".
 Triggers when Application field of Application Overview entity is created, updated, or deleted.